gesina/gesina.github.io/index.md

 I am *Gesina Schwalbe*, a researcher in the field of responsible artificial intelligence at [Continental AG][conti], Research and Advanced Engineering department.
 In 2022 I received my doctoral degree from the [University of Bamberg][cogsys] for my [thesis][thesis] on methods for the safety assurance of deep neural networks (DNNs) in automotive computer vision, advised by [Prof. Dr. Ute Schmid][schmid].

-By now my research interests are methods for assuring safe, secure, and ethical DNNs for computer vision, with a focus on using methods from explainable AI and uncertainty estimation.
+By now my research interests are methods for assuring safe, secure, and ethical DNNs for computer vision, with a focus on using methods from explainable AI.
 One of the favorite projects I worked in regarding this is [KI-Absicherung](https://ki-absicherung.vdali.de/).